How can you get permanent residence through employment?

 EB-1: The EB-1 category applies to people with extraordinary skills in science, business, arts, academia, sports, or top executives in multinational companies.
 You are not required to have an Employment Certification.

-You are required, however, to prove that you possess at least 3 out of ten possible skills which are considered ‘extraordinary’, such as: published scientific articles, publications about you or your work, awards, critical role in a top market organization, membership in a professional association, original contributions, high pay for your work, exhibition of your work, experience based on the commercial success of your art.
+You are required, however, to prove that you possess at least 3 out of ten possible skills which are considered ‘extraordinary’, such as: published scientific articles, publications about you or your work, awards, critical role in a top market organization, membership in a professional association, original contributions, high pay for your work, exhibition of your artistic work, experience based on the commercial success of your art.
 It is divided into 3 basic categories:

 - People with extraordinary abilities in science, education, business, arts, and sports.